-I bet you can relate to wanting to know how to fix a relationship or how to keep a healthy relationship.
+I bet you can relate to wanting to know what relationship skills will help fix a relationship or keep it healthy.

 You’re not alone: Relationship issues are one of the most common topics that bring patients to my office.

 Whether you just started dating a few weeks ago or have been married for 20 years, the following relationship skills are the key to creating and maintaining a deep emotional connection with the one you love.

 Make a real effort to focus your attention on what your partner is saying.
 This means that you aren’t thinking about what you’re going to say next while they’re speaking.
 You are simply listening.